Determination of the density in the linear elastic wave equation: Introduction

 The corresponding problem for the scalar wave equation $(\partial^2_t-\Delta_g)u=0$ is well studied, where $g$ is a Riemannian metric.
 It is well known that one can recover $g$ up to an isometry fixing $\partial\Omega$ using the boundary control method \cite{belishev1992reconstruction}.
 For a different approach, under certain geometric conditions, the problem can also be reduced to some geometric inverse problems, and then uniqueness and stability results can be derived \cite{bao2014sensitivity,stefanov2005stable,stefanov2016stable}.

 For the elastic wave equations, the inverse problem is less understood.
-The boundary control method has not been successfully applied.
 Rachele \cite{rachele2000boundary} proved that the jets of $\lambda,\mu,\rho$ at the boundary can be fully recovered.
-For interior determination, the uniqueness of the two wavespeeds $c_P,c_S$ (or equivalently $\frac{\lambda}{\rho},\frac{\mu}{\rho}$), is known (1) assuming $(\Omega,g_{P/S})$ is simple \cite{rachele2000inverse}; or (2) assuming that $\partial\Omega$ is convex with respect to $g_{P/S}$ and $(\Omega,g_{P/S})$ admits a strictly convex function \cite{stefanov2017local} (known as the strictly convex foliation condition, see \cite{uhlmann2016inverse,paternain2019geodesic} for more discussions on this condition).
-The proof is based on recovering the lens relations related to the two wavespeeds and the applying the known rigidity results \cite{croke1991rigidity,stefanov2016boundary}.
+For interior determination, the boundary control method has not been successfully applied to the full Lam\'e equation \eqref{elastic_eq}.
+For a Lam\'e-type equation having the same principal part that admits a full $P/S$-decoupling, the boundary control was used to recover the wavespeeds \cite{belishev2006dynamical,belishev2013reachable,fomenko2021determination}.
+Via reduction to geometric inverse problems, the uniqueness of the two wavespeeds $c_P,c_S$ (or equivalently $\frac{\lambda}{\rho},\frac{\mu}{\rho}$) is known (1) assuming $(\Omega,g_{P/S})$ is simple \cite{rachele2000inverse}; or (2) assuming that $(\Omega,g_{P/S})$ satisfies the strictly convex foliation condition \cite{stefanov2017local}.
+Recall that a compact Riemannian manifold $(\Omega,g)$ with strictly convex boundary $\partial\Omega$ satisfies the strictly convex foliation condition if it admits a smooth strictly convex function (see \cite{uhlmann2016inverse,paternain2019geodesic} for more discussions on this condition).
+We note here that a function $h$ is called strictly convex if each level set $h=c$ is strictly convex when viewed from $h>c$.
+The proof is based on recovering the lens relations related to the two wavespeeds and then applying the known rigidity results \cite{croke1991rigidity,stefanov2016boundary}.
 With $c_P$ and $c_S$ already determined, under the above two geometric assumptions, \cite{rachele2003uniqueness,bhattacharyya2018local} study the recovery of the density $\rho$ using the subprincipal term of the $P$-wave amplitude and the inversion of the longitudinal geodesic ray transform of a second order tensor.
-But the results need to essentially assume a quite technical assumption $\lambda\neq2\mu$.
-We also refer to \cite{caday2021recovery,bhattacharyya2022recovery} for uniqueness results for piecewise smooth parameters.
-For a nonlinear elastic wave equation, the density can be recovered utilizing the nonlinearity \cite{uhlmann2024determination}.
+But the results need to essentially assume a technical assumption $\lambda\neq2\mu$.
+These results can be extended to uniqueness of piecewise smooth parameters \cite{caday2021recovery,bhattacharyya2022recovery}.
+We also refer to \cite{chen2024stability} for a uniqueness result for the density under different assumptions.
+For a nonlinear elastic wave equation, the density can be recovered utilizing the nonlinearity \cite{uhlmann2024determination}.\\